danny0838/lolikit/README.md

 ## utf8 with BOM?

 Currently the lolikit's implement just sample ignore the BOM.
-But I highly recommended DO NOT contain BOM when you try to saving.
+But I highly recommended DO NOT contain BOM in your note files.

 ## What's the newline format?

-Lolikit wish you to use only one kind of newline format (one of `\n`, `\r`, `\r\n`).
-But you can decided which one you want to use.
+Lolikit believe you should use only one kind of newline format (one of `\n`, `\r`, `\r\n`) in your project.
+But you can decided which one you want.
 See `loli help --config`

 You can run `loli fix` to check inconsistent of the newline format.

 # Changelog

+## Version 1.3.0

+  - Enhanced: now user can assign a `default_project_dir` in `user` section in your USER-LEVEL lolikitrc file.
+This project folder will be used when user are not within any loli project folder.

 ## Version 1.2.2